jacekzlowocki/movie-search/README.md

 ### Features:
 - [ ] search query should be included in the URL after `#` - allowing linking directly to search results
-- [ ] click on the movie in search result should open a movie view with it's details, url should change accordingly (using React Router)
+- [ ] click on the movie in search result should open a movie view with its details, URL should change accordingly (using React Router)
+- [ ] for consideration: year selector as a separate form field OR displaying a hint how to search movie titles with year in them (using doublequotes)

 ## Available Scripts